Key takeaways:

 Credibility

-Click-through rate (CTR) and perceived relevance
+Click-through rate and perceived relevance

 Who controls domain extensions?

-Several key organizations oversee the governance and management of domain extensions, ensuring the stability and functionality of the Internet’s addressing system.
+Several key organizations oversee the governance and management of domain extensions, ensuring the stability and functionality of the internet’s addressing system.

 Internet Corporation for Assigned Names and Numbers (ICANN)